Now is the Time to Kick Off RV Travel!

 While you wait for the baby turtles to hatch, you can enjoy amusement and waterparks, sailboat or breakwater cruises, snorkeling, surfing, horseback riding, or try ziplines or skydiving to get the adrenaline flowing.

 There are about 17 RV parks in and around the island.
-Use RV LIFE’s Campground Reviews to find the perfect park for your South Padre Island adventure.
+Use RV LIFE’s RV LIFE Campgrounds to find the perfect park for your South Padre Island adventure.

 9. Leavenworth, Washington